The art in life, the art in politics, and the politics in art.

 It was rhetorical, and he was right.

 Nixon in China represented a key juncture in my early career as an opera singer.
-However, despite a richly-condensed set of anecdotes, memorable quotes, and lessons, my life-experience as an opera singer would be a brushstroke…a fascinating flourish because those were different times.
+However, despite a richly-condensed set of anecdotes, memorable quotes, and lessons, my life-experience as an opera singer would be a brushstroke…a fascinating flourish.
 The people with whom I sang were astonishing artists from a different, and now, distant era in opera.
 As a young singer lined up for a career, I was reluctant.
-Although tantalised by the art of opera, I was turned off by the business and pushed too soon, yet, opera uniquely stuck.
+Although tantalised by the art of opera, I was turned off by the business and pushed too soon.
+Still, opera stuck.

 CHORUS The people are the heroes now.
 Behemoth pulls the peasant’s plough.
 When we look up, the fields are white with harvest in the morning light and mountain ranges one by one rise red beneath the harvest moon.